VaRoEs/Flatpacker/README.md

 # 🚀 Flatpacker — Offline Flatpak Bundler

 > **Turn any installed Flatpak into a fully offline `.flatpak` bundle**
 > One script.
 No internet required after bundling.
 Put your .flatpak on folder with script.
+Install.sh automaticly will be created in the end.

 ![made-with-bash](https://img.shields.io/badge/Made%20with-Bash-1f425f.svg)
 ![flatpak](https://img.shields.io/badge/Flatpak-✓-4caf50)